JoburgDataPlatformUserGroup/FabricPreCon/5 - Create Report.md

 3. On the Create Relationship settings:

-    a) Table 1 is populated with fact_sale and the column of CityKey.
+    - Table 1 is populated with fact_sale and the column of CityKey.
-    b) Table 2 is populated with dimension_city and the column of CityKey.
+    - Table 2 is populated with dimension_city and the column of CityKey.
-    c) Cardinality: select Many to one (*:1).
+    - Cardinality: select Many to one (*:1).
-    d) Cross filter direction: select Single.
+    - Cross filter direction: select Single.
-    e) Leave the box next to Make this relationship active checked.
+    - Leave the box next to Make this relationship active checked.
-    f) Check the box next to Assume referential integrity.
+    - Check the box next to Assume referential integrity.

 ![Screenshot of the Create Relationship screen, showing the specified values and where to select Assume referential integrity.](/images/create-relationship-dialog.png)

 4. Select Confirm.

+5. Repeat this process for the remaining dimension tables
+    - dimension_customer
+    - dimenstion_date
+    - dimension_Employee
+    - dimension_StockItem

-5. From the Home tab of the ribbon, select New report.
+6. From the Home tab of the ribbon, select **New report**.

-6. Build a Column chart visual:
+7. Build a Column chart visual:

     - On the Data pane, expand fact_sales and check the box next to Profit.
 This creates a column chart and adds the field to the Y-axis.